The Grant Process – From Start to Finish.

 Develop Your Project Idea

 When you have a project idea, the first step is to talk with your dean and/or chair to gain project approval.
+Then, work with your dean and/or chair to develop a preliminary budget.
+For budgeting information and more detailed instructions, please visit our OSP SharePoint page:

 Identify Funding Opportunities